 Nurse administrators supervise, recruit, and hire nurses and care team members.
 The job details may also include giving performance reviews and building work schedules for the team members they oversee.
 Professional nurse administrators earn a master’s degree for their positions.

-• Licensing or Certifying Organization: Completing an American Nurses Credential Center (ANCC); American Organization of Nurse Executives (AONE)
+- Licensing or Certifying Organization: Completing an American Nurses Credential Center (ANCC); American Organization for Nursing Leadership (AONL)

 Rachel Becker